 Normally you will receive a daily update via telephone from one of our Interns, usually mid-morning after daily rounds.
 They will let you know how horse is doing and what is the next step for diagnosis and treatment.
 The veterinary surgeon dealing with your case will also contact you if there are any issues.

-When visiting please report to reception and a member of our team will let an intern know you are here; they will then take you to your horse.
-Please respect the confidentially and privacy of the other owners and their horses and do not wander around unsupervised.
+When visiting, please report to reception and a member of our team will let an intern know you are here; they will then take you to your horse.
+Please respect the confidentiality and privacy of the other owners and their horses and do not walk around the practice unaccompanied.

-We can usually be fairly accommodating with visiting times; however, we would ask you to please ring ahead to let us know you are coming.
-We can then ensure someone is around to talk to you if required, the Clinic can become very busy at times and unfortunately you may be required to wait.
+We can usually be accommodating with visiting times; however, we would ask you to please ring ahead to let us know you are coming.
+We can then ensure someone is around to talk to you if required.
+The Clinic can become very busy at times and unfortunately you may be required to wait.

 If these times are unsuitable you may be able to arrange to see your horse outside these hours – please phone the clinic on 01904 788840

-Once your horse is ready to return home, you will be given a written set of discharge instruction, stating the after care for your horse and specifying any drugs to be administered.
+Once your horse is ready to return home, you will be given a written set of discharge instructions stating the after care for your horse and specifying any drugs to be administered.